 Staff, faculty, and administrators will receive annual training including discussions of prevention, mitigation, preparedness, response, and recovery.
 Specifically, how to prepare and respond to various emergency scenarios.
 In the initial version of the plan, representatives of Oswego County Emergency Management Office, Oswego County Fire Coordinator's Office and the New York State Police provided participants.
 Annually, this plan is made available to NYS Education Department, New York State Police, and the public.
-All new staff receive an introduction to the Incident Command System (I-100) training.
+All new staff receive Emergency Management training.